Titles and abstracts of my recent work are shown below. Please contact me if you would like the most recent draft of a paper in preparation.

 Anhedonia, roughly defined as the diminishment or absence of the capacity to experience pleasure or joy in the performance of daily activities, is a core symptom of Major Depressive Disorder, as well as other psychiatric illnesses.
 I argue that the two major psychological theories of anhedonia are committed to the view that anhedonia cannot, in the general case, be explained with reference only to neurobiological states and processes.
 This is despite the overwhelming explanatory focus on neurobiological factors in the existing literature.
 Instead, it is to be understood as the breakdown in the function of what Colombetti & Krueger (2015) term a subject's affective niche.
 Since affective niches are composed of elements of a person's natural and social environments, including artefacts, activities, and other people, anhedonia turns out to be a phenomenon deeply integrated into a subject's environment, inscrutable within the boundaries of skin and skull.
 I briefly discuss ramifications of this view for diagnosis and treatment.

-(in review at Philosophy of Science)
+Under Review at Philosophy of Science

 THE COLLECTIVE HARMS OF PSYCHIATRIC DETENTION

-FUTILITY JUDGMENTS IN PSYCHIATRY
+FUTILITY IN PSYCHIATRY